 This command records the ID of the breakpoint in a new debugger variable, \$<n>, where <n> is a number.
 You can use this variable, in a script, to delete or modify the breakpoint behavior.
 If \$<n> is the last or second-to-last debugger variable, then you can also access the ID using \$ or \$\$, respectively.

-Note -

-Breakpoints that are set within a shared object or kernel module bor kernel module is unloaded. become pending when the shared object

-of Kerner module is unloaded.
+Breakpoints that are set within a shared object or kernel module become pending when the shared object or kernel module is unloaded.

 Use set breakpoint to control the automatic breakpoint behavior when using this command.